 - Cumin Seeds - add great flavor to the chutney.

-- Tempering - mustard seeds, urad dal, curry leaves, red chilies, and oil are used for this tempering.
+- Tempering - I used mustard seeds, urad dal, curry leaves, red chilies, and oil for tempering.

-Dry roast peanuts in a pan on medium flame until golden brown.
-Remove and let it cool down.
+Dry roast the peanuts in a pan on medium flame until golden brown.
+Remove and let them cool.
 You can also roast the peanuts in the air fryer.

 In the same pan, heat oil, add cumin (jeera) seeds, split urad dal, and saute until the dal turns light brown.